 Himalayan Salt Lamps give off a warm orange glow, similar to the ones found in a campfire or candlelight.
 For this reason, they make a great night light without negatively affecting our sleep.
-They also produce negative ions which helps with;
+Himalayan Salt lamps also produce negative ions which help with;

 - Neutralising the effects of electronics, like phones, tablets and wifi.

 - Boosts mood and energy levels and may help with SAD disorder.

 - Soothing for Allergies; Salt lamps have the ability to remove pollen, dust, and smoke from the room.

 - Reducing stress, and helping re-energise and revitalise the body.

 My Dad moved to Spain 15 years ago so I have spent a lot of time in Europe.
 Europeans use shutters instead of curtains and blinds – probably because they keep the room cool, but what I noticed is you get a great night’s sleep in the pitch black.
 It’s very disconcerting at first, a bit scary even, as you can’t see a thing, but what I noticed is I got a great night’s sleep.

 Many of us don’t have shutters here in the U.K. but a great alternative is blackout blinds.
 Our bodies are programmed to sleep when it’s dark, so using blackout blinds will encourage this rhythm by easing your body into night time, even when evenings or mornings are lighter at different points of the year.